hamgod420/hamgod420/README.md

 🔭 I’m currently working on a traffic simulation using ArcGIS and C++

-🌱 I’m currently learning OpenGL and ArcGIS
+🌱 I’m currently learning Unreal Engine, OpenGL and ArcGIS

 ⚡ Fun fact: I throw javelin